-Cloud Storage ---
+Cloud Storage --

 Some schools/colleges are migrating their IT systems from physical data storage systems to online or cloud storage solutions.
 Cloud storage refers to the storage of data on online platforms controlled by another organisation.
-These solutions are often used by organisations to save costs associated with data storage, or to improve accessibility to data, or to back up data to safeguard against the loss of data.
+These solutions are often used by organisations to save costs associated with data storage, or to improve accessibility to data, or to backup data to safeguard against the loss of data.
+However, cloud storage carries risks which have safeguard against the loss of data.
 However, cloud storage carries risks which have implications for individual teachers.